Charged Higgs Pairs at the LHC: A NLO Analysis: Introduction

 \section{Introduction}

-With the discovery of a scalar resonance at the LHC \cite{discovery} which is compatible with the Standard Model (SM) Higgs boson \cite{higgs,couplings} the theory of weak interactions is complete and renormalizable.
-However, since the SM does not explain several observations such as Dark Matter and Dark Energy as well as the matter-antimatter asymmetry of the Universe, it is considered incomplete and extensions beyond the SM (BSM) are expected.
+With the discovery of a scalar resonance at the LHC \cite{discovery} which is compatible with the Standard Model (SM) Higgs boson \cite{higgs,couplings} the theory of weak interactions is complete and renormalizable, if this scalar resonance is indeed the SM Higgs boson with SM couplings.
+However, since several couplings of the scalar resonance to the known matter fields and itself are not yet or not yet sufficiently well probed experimentally, there is ample room for deviations from the SM.
+In addition, However, since the SM does not explain several observations such as Dark Matter and Dark Energy as well as the matter-antimatter asymmetry of the Universe, it is considered incomplete and extensions beyond the SM (BSM) are expected.
 The search for BSM physics is concerned with two directions, {\it (i)} the search for deviations of the properties of SM particles from the SM prediction and {\it (ii)} the search for new particles.
 Since most of the known particle properties have been tested down to the per-cent or per-mille level, it is natural to focus BSM analyses on the properties of the discovered scalar resonance with a mass of about 125~GeV.
 Its properties are confirmed to agree with the SM Higgs boson at the 5--10\% level which leaves ample room for potential deviations from the SM.
 Alternatively, searches for SM extensions including extended Higgs, gauge-boson and fermion sectors are actively pursued at the high-energy collider experiments at the LHC.
 In this work, we concentrate on extensions of the Higgs sector and we will focus entirely on the production modes of charged Higgs states that arise naturally in extended Higgs sectors.
 As a particular example, we focus on the Two-Higgs Doublet Model (2HDM) of type I~\cite{Lee:1973iz,Branco:2011iw}.

+Charged Higgs bosons are dominately produced via the associated production with top and bottom quarks, $q \bar{q},\,gg \to H^- \,\bar{b} \, t$ and the charged-conjugate process.
+This process is known up to NLO-QCD in the four- and five-flavour schemes~\cite{ch4fs,ch5fs,proch}.
+The other single charged-Higgs production processes are subleading, c.f.~\cite{review} and references therein.